-The Department has received General Notice Letters from the EPA informing it is a potentially responsible party (PRP) under CERCLA for cleanup costs at the site.
-The EPA's letter to the Department charges that the State, through the Department and the State Land Board, is a PRP because of releases of hazardous substances by third parties on submerged and submersible leased lands owned by the state in trust for the public and managed by the Department.
+EPA alleges the release of hazardous substances from third-party activities on submerged and submersible leased lands owned by the State in trust for the public and managed by the Department within the Site.
 Under CERCLA, responsible parties can be held jointly and severally liable for all costs, subject to certain defenses.

-On January 6, 2017 EPA issued a Record of Decision (ROD) for the final cleanup remedy which EPA estimates will cost \$1.05 billion and take approximately 13 years to complete.
-Other parties estimate that it is a \$3 billion remedy that will take 20 years to complete.
-Liable parties under CERCLA are responsible for funding this remedial action, as well as other preliminary actions required before full implementation of the ROD, such as additional investigation, remedial design, and agency oversight.
-EPA has asked PRPs to step forward to perform components of the ROD or risk enforcement action.
-The Portland Harbor Superfund mediation will allocate response costs among all liable parties.
+In 2017, EPA issued its final cleanup plan for the Site called the "Record of Decision" (ROD).
+The ROD requires active remediation (through dredging, capping, enhanced natural recovery, and monitored natural recovery) of nearly 400 acres of contaminated sediments and over 20,000 lineal feet of riverbank.
+EPA's initial estimate for full performance of the remedy was \$1.05 billion and 13 years; other parties estimate that it is a \$3 billion remedy that will take 20 years to complete.
+Liable parties under CERCLA are responsible for funding this remedial action, as well as preliminary actions such as additional investigations, remedial design, and agency oversight.
+EPA has asked potentially responsible parties (PRPs) to step forward to perform components of the ROD or risk an enforcement action.
+Numerous parties, including the Department and ODOT, have entered into Administrative Settlements and Orders on Consent with EPA to perform pre-remedial design and related work.